wadiebs/bazzite-sunshine-manager/README.md

 ```
 Choice enable is not enabled yet

-launch the init script, it will:
+Launch the init script, it will:
 - create clone the repository into /var/home/steam/.config/sunshine/helper and configure ownership/permissions
 - create a symbolic link for sunshine-import.sh in the home directory for easy further use
 ```bash